-- Works collaboratively in the development and implementation of the college's business plan as part of the college's academic planning process. - Responsible for the effective delivery of all academic programs within the school by ensuring applicable standards are achieved through the effective management and quality assurance of the teaching and learning processes.
-This includes the provision of appropriate learning resources and maintenance of close contacts with the external community, field/work/clinical placements, program advisory committees and other regulatory bodies.

-- Conducts curriculum review processes for assigned portfolio, and implements initiatives related to curriculum. - Ensures learning outcomes are in accordance with college policies and ministry standards.
+- 1. Academic Leadership - Works collaboratively in the development and implementation of the college's business plan as part of the college's academic planning process. - Supports the implementation of the School's Academic Plan as lead the implementation of initiatives, as required. - Responsible for the effective delivery of all academic programs within the school by ensuring applicable standards are achieved through the effective management and quality assurance of the teaching and learning processes.
+This includes the provision of appropriate learning resources and maintenance of close contacts with the external community, field/work/clinical placements, program advisory committees and other regulatory bodies. - Supports the PPDR team in the effective curriculum review processes for assigned portfolio, and implements initiatives related to curriculum. - Helps and supports the achievement of learning outcomes in accordance with college policies and ministry standards.
 Develop standards where established practices do not exist.
-Ensures external accreditation requirements are adhered to, where appropriate. - Provides leadership in the development and implementation of new academic programs and the ongoing review of existing programs in response to changing economic and market pressures, changing technology and employment opportunities according to business/industry/field standards and College/Ministry guidelines. - Develops new initiatives to assist the College with new partnerships and strategic alliances, and the development and implementation of alternative learning and deliveries. - Actively participates and holds executive positions on several committees and represents the school/faculty on College, community and provincial committees.
+Ensures external accreditation requirements are adhered to, where appropriate - Works collaboratively with PPDR in the development and implementation of new academic programs and the ongoing review of existing programs in response to changing economic and market pressures, changing technology and employment opportunities according to business/industry/field standards and College/Ministry guidelines. - Develops new initiatives to assist the College with new partnerships and strategic alliances, and the development and implementation of alternative learning and deliveries. - Provides leadership, management, and fiscal responsibility for applied research activities in the School of Applied Science and Computing, which includes meeting the needs of industry partners while providing opportunities for students to participate in research. - Actively participates and holds executive positions on several committees and represents the school/faculty on College, community, and provincial committees.